 When business owners think of training, they often think of the hard skills first, because they’re physical skills that can be seen in action.
 Plenty of providers offer hard skills training these days, therefore, we focus on the harder-to-acquire soft skills.
 The rationale is simple; your customers’ perception of your company is formed by your employees’ everyday attitudes and values, which are projected through their soft skills.

-We provide needs-based training in the following areas:
+We provide targeted practice-based skills training in the following essential professional skills:

 The best way to evaluate how your business is communicating externally on a day-to-day basis is to flick through all of your first points of contact: your website’s landing page and subsequent pages, the most recent posts on your social media accounts, the documents and printed matter displayed in your reception area, your current advertising campaign, current complaints waiting to be settled, even your employees’ email responses to cold inquiries.